 Fractional size tubing is made to all of the common fractional sizes.
 When choosing a size, outside diameters (O.D.) are usually specified along with the wall thickness, rather than the inside diameter (I.D.)
 For example:

 1/4" Outside Diameter x .035" Wall

 1/8" Outside Diameter x .020" Wall

-This is different from hypodermic gage tubing or what is commonly referred to as needle tubing.
-Hypodermic tubing is typically referred to by its gage size.
-Gage sizes are determined by the outside diameter and the inside diameter of the tube.
+This is different from hypodermic gauge tubing or what is commonly referred to as needle tubing.
+Hypodermic tubing is typically referred to by its gauge size.
+Gauge sizes are determined by the outside diameter and the inside diameter of the tube.

-When designing a tubular part, please take a look at our Hypodermic Gage Chart or Fractional Tube Chart for help with picking out the right tube.
+Please take a look at our Hypodermic Gauge Chart or Fractional Tube Chart for help with picking out the right tube.
 The sizes on these charts are typically readily available and in stock.
 Custom sizing is also available if your application requires it.
 Please contact us if you need help with finding the right size, or if you don’t see what you’re looking for on our charts and we can help accommodate you.

 While choosing the right material for an application, there are many things that need to be considered.
 Here at New England Small Tube, the majority of materials we work with are 300 series stainless steel, specifically type 304 and type 316.
 We also frequently work with copper, brass, Inconel, and titanium among other specialty alloys.
 Please refer to our Materials section for more information on each of these alloys.
 We will be happy to assist you in choosing the right material for your application.

 The next consideration when choosing the proper tubing is the temper.
 Temper is how hard a tube is and it is measured by the tensile strength.
 Generally, off-the-shelf hypodermic tubing is full hard and off-the-shelf fractional tubing will be annealed (soft).
 Please see the chart below for reference.
 Temper is an important consideration if an application requires fabrication or bending.